-Kapi'olani Community College is the state's largest comprehensive community college with technical, occupational and professional programs in business education, food service and hospitality education, and nursing.
-It offers the state's most successful university transfer program as well as a well-respected STEM (Science, Technology, Engineering, and Mathematics) program.
-Nationally, Kapi'olani Community College has been recognized for its programs in health sciences and education for emergency medical services.
-Locally, KCC is well known for its culinary program.
-Other students attend Kapi'olani Community College as a starting point before moving on to the University of Hawai'i at Mānoa and other four-year universities to complete a bachelor's degree.
+Kapi'olani Community College is one of the state's largest comprehensive community college with technical, occupational and professional programs in business education, food service and hospitality education, and nursing.
+It offers the state's most successful university transfer program as well as a well-respected Science, Technology, Engineering, and Mathematics (STEM) program.
+Nationally, Kapi'olani Community College has been recognized for its Culinary Arts Program (CAP).
+The CAP has won over a dozen national competitions and is renown in the Pacific region.
+Locally, Kapi'olani Community College is well known for programs in health sciences and education for emergency medical services.
+The vast majority of Kapi'olani Community College's students are liberal arts students who study for their first 1 to 2 years either graduate with their associate's degree or use Kapi'olani Community College's robust foundational education as a starting point before moving on to the University of Hawai'i at Mānoa or other four-year universities to complete.

-Of all the community colleges in the University of Hawai'i System, KCC has the largest student body with over (on average) 10,000 students enrolled annually.
+Kapi'olani Community College has one of the largest student bodies with over (on average) 10,000 students enrolled annually.
 The campus has one of the nation's largest international student bodies and attracts students from over 100 nations including large numbers of students from Japan, Korea, China, and Hong Kong because of its programs of study, links to the University of Hawaii - Mānoa, and proximity to Waikiki.
+Kapi'olani Community College employs approximately 500 full and part-time employees.